JordenSky Logo

 1) Recipients of Rights Offers

-According to the provisions, if a company proposes to increase its subscribed capital at any time by is suing additional shares (i.e. equity shares, preference shares), such shares shall be offered to the company's existing shareholders who are equity shareholders on the date of the offer, and such offer is in proportion (i.e. pro rata basis) to the company's paid-up share capital, as nearly as the circumstances allow.
+According to the provisions, if a company proposes to increase its subscribed capital at any time by is suing additional shares (i.e. equity shares, preference shares), such shares shall be offered to the company's existing shareholders who are equity shareholders on the date of the offer, and such offer is in proportion (i.e. pro rata basis) to the company's paid-up share capital, as nearly as the circumstances allow. .It is vital to ensure that all eligible shareholders are fairly considered during the Procedure for Rights Issue of Shares to maintain transparency and legal compliance.

 2) Cut-off date

 In order to make an offer of shares under Section 62 of the Act, the board of directors must determine the cut-off date for identifying the list of shareholders and their holdings.
+Setting an accurate record date is a key part of the Checklist for Issuance of Right Shares, as it determines the true eligibility of shareholders for the offer.

 3) Approval Procedure